-Geothermal waters have a list of aliases that is as long as its history as an anti-aging treatment.
+Geothermal waters have a list of aliases that are as long as their history as an anti-aging treatment.
 People have sought out mineral baths and their health benefits for millennia.
 In certain areas of Europe and Japan, this is regarded as a natural health treatment to counter the effects of a variety of ailments.
 And for good reason.

 Nature’s healing swimming pools